ChristofSchwarz/qs_ext_reloadreplace/README.md

 to finish reload.
 You may need to be patient if the load script takes a longer time to finish, eventually you will see the data refresh.
 Do not press the button again to avoid double-load.

-**Note** Since the reload is pushed to the backend (QRS API), this also works for the published apps and does not need access to the
+**Note** Since the reload is pushed to the backend (QRS API), this also works for published apps and does not need access to the
 Load Script or Data Manager.

 | Setting | Explanation |